Architectural Commercial Design Required Courses

 | 4 CR

-This course introduces the student to the design principles needed for wood frame structures and incorporates the many aspects of building aesthetics and working drawings.
-The final assignment is to plan a set of drawings for a wood frame commercial building.
+This course introduces the design principles and code requirements essential for commercial and residential wood-frame structures, emphasizing the integration of building aesthetics, building code and accessibility requirements, and the creation of construction documents with inclusion of industry standards.
+The course culminates in a final project where students develop a set of plans for a wood-frame commercial building using AutoCAD and Revit.
 PREREQUISITE: 10614172 Architectural Drafting and Design 1 and 10614176 Architectural Technology 1.

 10614174